Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking (Policy 1065)

 3.18 Members of the University Community

-An employee of the university explicitly vested with the responsibility to implement corrective measures for harassment, discrimination, and/or retaliation on the basis of sex on behalf of the university.
-A list of Officials With Authority can be found in Appendix F.
+An employee of the University explicitly vested with the responsibility to implement corrective measures for Sexual Harassment, Discrimination, and/or Retaliation on the basis of sex on behalf of the University.
+A list of Officials with Authority can be found in Appendix G. of this policy.

-Post-finding actions directed to the Complainant and/or the community as mechanisms to address safety, prevent recurrence, and restore access to the university’s Educational Program or Activity.
+Post-Finding actions directed to the Complainant and/or the community as mechanisms to address safety, prevent recurrence, and restore access to the University’s Educational Program or Activities.

 An individual who reports alleged prohibited conduct but who is not the individual who is alleged to have experienced the prohibited conduct.

-The individual, individuals or group alleged to have engaged in conduct prohibited by this policy.
+The individual(s) or group alleged to have engaged in conduct prohibited under this policy.